igniter-labs/ti-ext-smsnotify/README.md

 This extension allows admins to configure sms notifications to be sent out when certain events happen in TastyIgniter.

 ## Features
-- Receive SMS notifications whenever a new order has been placed, a menu item is out of stock, and much more
+- Receive SMS notifications whenever a new order has been placed
 - SMS alert to your customers about their order or reservation status
 - Customizable SMS Messages
-- Add your own custom SMS notification.
+- Add your own custom SMS notification channel.

 ### Admin Panel